LC-Linkous/reverse_engineering_notes/README.md

   * Document these.
 When given permission to open or modify the device, tamper proof seals can be cut through with a sharp blade.
 Be mindful of components potentially underneath.
 Screws may have a thread locker (similar to Loctite or another acrylic-based material) to prevent the enclosure from being opened.
 Pay attention to screws that do not turn easily to prevent stripping the head and needing to tap the device.

+> [!TIP]
+> Document markings extensively and go slow when opening an enclosure where you cannot see inside.
+Cables, wires, and other connectors may be SHORT and can break if accidentally pulled.

 #### Circuit Investigation